urbit/old-urbit.org/_posts/doc/2013-11-18-urbit-is-easy-ch1.markdown

     ames: on localhost, UDP 63908.
     generating 2048-bit RSA pair...

-and then it'll pause a little, 'cause this is slow... and then
+and then it'll pause a little, 'cause this is slow, and then

     saving passcode in /Users/cyarvin/.urbit/~magsut-hopful.txt
     (for real security, write it down and delete the file...)